Search

 Quizzes for the Multimodal Course

 From trivia games to final exams, quizzing tools have a variety of uses for learning as well as assessment.
 Exams and quizzes have a particularly plentiful range of possibilities in a multimodal or hybrid course, where they can be administered synchronously or asynchronously.
 Research suggests that the presentation of a tool influences student behavior in response to the tool.
-In comparing two student discussion boards, one an ungraded discussion and one a graded replacement for a final exam, Cheng et al. (2013) found that students displayed more knowledge on the graded board, but more evidence of learning on the ungraded board.
-The students who participated in the study were more likely to grapple with new ideas when the stakes were low, but more eager to showcase topics they were confident about when their responses would have a greater impact on their grades.
-When considering quizzing tools, then, we recommend allowing your course goals to guide your usage.
+When comparing two student discussion boards, one an ungraded discussion and one a graded replacement for a final exam, Cheng et al. (2013) found that students displayed more knowledge on the graded board but more evidence of learning on the ungraded board.
+The students who participated in the study were more likely to grapple with new ideas when the stakes were low but more eager to showcase topics they were confident about when their responses would have a greater impact on their grades.
+When considering quizzing tools, we recommend allowing your course goals to guide your usage.

 Accessible Use of Text

 Students with diverse cognitive, linguistic, and academic abilities benefit from accessible text.
 The Web Content Accessibility Guidelines (WCAG) establish numerous requirements (known as success criteria) to ensure that text is perceivable, operable, and understandable to all users.
-This guide synthesizes the essential criteria related to text accessibility.
-Following these guidelines when creating course content, such as documents, slides, and pages in the LMS, will help you eliminate potential barriers for your learners.
+This guide discusses the essential criteria related to text accessibility.
+Following these guidelines when creating course content, such as documents, slides, and pages in a learning management system (LMS), will help you eliminate potential barriers for your learners.

 Five Instructor Feedback Essentials

 Providing student feedback is a key component of an instructor’s role and an important part of effective instruction.
-Research shows that ongoing feedback keeps students engaged and improves their morale, motivation, and learning (Best, et al, 2014).
-Yet, providing high quality feedback can be a time-consuming commitment, especially in courses with large class sizes or numerous written assessments.
+Research shows that ongoing feedback keeps students engaged and improves their morale, motivation, and learning (Best et al., 2015).
+Yet, providing high-quality feedback can be a time-consuming commitment, especially in courses with large class sizes or numerous written assessments.
 Instructors should keep in mind the tools, structure, and best practices that can help them provide feedback.